hsluv/hsluv/secrets/README.md

 To decrypt secrets (overwriting `/secrets.txt`):

 ```
-./scripts/secrets.sh --decrypt ~/.ssh/myprivatekey
+./scripts/secrets.sh --decrypt ~/.ssh/myprivatekey ./secrets/symmetric/myusername.enc.txt
 ```

-After updating `secrets.txt` or adding a new PEM file to `secrets/public`, secrets need to be re-encrypted.
+After updating `/secrets.txt` or adding a new PEM file to `/secrets/public`, secrets need to be re-encrypted.
 To encrypt secrets:

 ```